izaxone/lemmy-link/README.md

-# Kbin Linker Extension
+# Lemmy Linker Extension

 Find it annoying to copy paste `!memes@beehaw.org` to look at a Lemmy community?
 This extension is for you.

 This extension looks for Lemmy style communities and replaces them to direct you to seeing that community on your kbin instance.

-This extension is forked from https://github.com/masrly/mastodon-link, I just made small changes.
+This extension is forked from https://github.com/driccio98/kbin-link which is forked from https://github.com/masrly/mastodon-link, I just made small changes on the small changes

 ## Build